 This post is for my husband.
 Before I can talk about how we share parenting responsibilities, I need to talk about how we share our lives and general life responsibilities.
-Some of the easy stuff before diving into life with kids.
+Some of the easy stuff before life with kids.
 I could not live the life I live; work, kids, fitness, this blog, time to be me, if I did not have a partner equally invested in our relationship and family.
 He is half the reason I have the life I do and can do all the things I want do.

 So how do we do it?
 As anyone can tell you, building a strong relationship takes work; maintaining a strong relationship with toddlers takes even more work.
 A lot of it is emotional work; being vulnerable when you don’t want to be, actually asking for help when you need it.